pourmand1376/obsidian-custom-font/README.md

 # Obsidian Custom Font Plugin

 Spice up your Obsidian notes with custom fonts!
-This handy plugin lets you easily use any font in your vault.
+This plugin is created since currently obsidian doesn't support setting custom fonts easily.
+This is the case, especially in Android and IOS.

 Plugin Settings Page